RobHaii/miniMips-Virtual-machine/README.md

     4. The Ram is an array of Words (32-bits) not bytes(8 bits).
     	This has a very weird and unussual implication... memory offsets need not be multiple of four (4).
-        Data and instruction in memory is aligned, wether you want it to be or not. so PC (program counter) relative offset of 1 is actually a valid offset. weird, huh?
+        Data and instruction in memory is aligned, wether you want it to be or not. so PC (program counter) relative offset of 1 is actually a valid offset.

         Trust me, it is going to make your life a whole lot easier.